rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Foundation should be focused on by the suggested programs (e.g. solutions to
 > problems) people think to suggest.
 Also acts as input for potential ideas the
 > Foundation should consider.

+### What kind of support would you not like to see or not expect to see from the Rust Foundation?

+Select all that apply:

+Free Form

+> **justification**
+>
+> Useful in gathering feedback on the potential programs we should avoid when
+> planning how to provide support.

 [NEXT](#end)